Ryan Jeffers Player Props: Twins vs. Red Sox

-On Tuesday, Ryan Jeffers (.148 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 7:40 PM ET.
+Ryan Jeffers -- with a slugging percentage of .207 in his past 10 games (including no homers) -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Justin Garza on the hill, on June 22 at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Tigers.
+He had three hits (going 3-for-4 with a double) in his most recent appearance against the Red Sox.

 Ryan Jeffers Game Info & Props vs. the Red Sox